Get yourself ready for prescribing with our three new CPD courses

 This two-day course supported by online materials, held at the Medway School of Pharmacy, is aimed at all practitioners who wish to improve their clinical skills and consultation techniques.
 The course consists of online materials to work through before attending the study days.
 On the study days themselves students will have the opportunity to undertake discussions and have opportunities to practice their clinical and consultations skills in a simulated environment.
 A typical outline of the study days is shown below (may be subject to change).
 Online materials: consultation structure and theory.
 Starting to develop a template for your consultations

-Day 1: Consultations in practice, General history taking, Respiratory and musculoskeletal
+Day 1: Consultations in practice, General history taking, Basic observation and assessment skills

 Day 2: Refining your template for consultations, Respiratory and musculoskeletal.
 Mini-OSCE/assessing your own practice.